jetbeep/ios-sdk/README.md

     case connected
 ```

-Mobile can connect only to one vending device simultaneously.
-So that's why you don't specify id at disconnect method.
+A mobile device can connect to only one vending device at a time.
+That's why you don't specify an ID in the disconnect method.

-`VendingController.shared.disconnect()` -This method return promise, as a result, and notify is action was a success or not.
+`VendingController.shared.disconnect()` - This method returns a promise that notifies whether the action was successful or not.

-***Note: During active connection all other devices become non-connectable.***
+***Note: During an active connection, all other devices become non-connectable.***

-### Receiving events from devices
+### Receiving Events from Devices

-You need to receive events for interact with device after connection.
-In order to open a session and initiate payment, we need to receive events from the device.
-To do this, you need to subscribe to events:
+You need to receive events to interact with the device after connecting.
+To open a session and initiate payment, we need to receive events from the device.
+Subscribe to events as follows:

 ```swift
 eventSubscribeID = JBBeeper.shared.subscribe { event in